 You’ll receive an amenities kit like the one below but no slippers or pyjamas.

-The ratio of passengers to lavatories is generous, with one dedicated Premium Economy bathroom on the right-hand side and a shared one with Economy passengers on the left, however, with Economy passenger having to pass through curtain to access the latter, it seems most did not know that they could use it.
+The ratio of passengers to lavatories is generous, with one dedicated Premium Economy bathroom on the right-hand side and a shared one with Economy passengers on the left.
+However, given Economy passengers have to pass through curtain between the cabins to access the latter, it seems most did not know that they could use it.

 The size of the lavatories are the same as you’d find in Economy.